Prominent Southern Baptists are dropping ‘Southern’ name amid racial unrest

 “Our Lord Jesus was not a White Southerner but a brown-skinned Middle Eastern refugee,” said Greear, who this summer used the phrase “Black lives matter” in a presidential address and announced that he would retire a historic gavel named for an enslaver.
 “Every week we gather to worship a savior who died for the whole world, not one part of it.
 What we call ourselves should make that clear.”

-The shift takes place at the end of a summer of racial unrest, when Confederate monuments have been removed, schools have been renamed and D.C. has decided to change the name of its football team.
+The shift takes place at the end of a summer of racial unrest, when Confederate monuments have been removed, schools have been renamed and the Washington football team has dropped its moniker and is looking for a new one.
 For Southern Baptists, the change also reflects a long-standing desire to remove confusion when the convention launches churches in the Northern United States and overseas.

-The convention formed in 1845, splitting from Northern Baptists over Southern support for missionaries who owned enslaved people, and is considered the largest Protestant denomination in the United States, with 14.5 million members.
-It will continue to legally operate as the SBC, officials said, citing the hefty cost and complexity of a legal name change.
-But since August, the denomination’s website has declared “We Are Great Commission Baptists,” an alternative moniker that refers to the verses in the New Testament when Jesus commands his disciples to baptize believers in all nations.
+The convention formed in 1845, splitting from Northern Baptists over Southern support for missionaries who owned enslaved people; despite a historic drop in membership last year, it is considered the largest Protestant denomination in the United States, with 14.5 million members.
+The convention will continue to legally operate as the SBC, officials said, citing the hefty cost and complexity of a legal name change.
+But since August, the its website has declared “We Are Great Commission Baptists,” an alternative moniker that refers to the verses in the New Testament when Jesus commands his disciples to baptize believers in all nations.

-Danny Akin, president of Southeastern Baptist Theological Seminary in North Carolina, and Al Mohler, president of Louisville’s Southern Baptist Theological Seminary, said they both support using “Great Commission Baptists” to describe the denomination, though they won’t legally change the names of their schools.
+Danny Akin, president of Southeastern Baptist Theological Seminary in North Carolina, and Albert Mohler Jr., president of Louisville’s Southern Baptist Theological Seminary, said they both support using “Great Commission Baptist” as a description, though they won’t legally change the names of their schools.

 About 80 percent of churches in the convention are located in Southern states, according to the 2019 SBC Annual Church Profile.
 But Greear said that moving forward, Baptists’ shared evangelistic mission — not Southern culture — should help shape their identity.
 He said 20 percent of churches in the convention are led by pastors of color, and 63 percent of churches that were “planted,” or launched, last year were led by people of color.